soupi/learn-haskell-blog-generator/src/03-html/09-summary.md

 # Summary

-In this chapter we built a very minimal HTML EDSL.
+In this chapter, we built a very minimal HTML EDSL.
 We will later use this library to convert our custom markup formatted text to HTML.

 We've also learned about:

 - Defining and using functions
 - Types and type signatures
-- Embedded domain specific languages
+- Embedded domain-specific languages
 - Chaining functions using the `.` operator
 - Preventing incorrect use with `newtype`s
 - Defining modules and the `Internal` module pattern